kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Kentucky

-Kentucky recognizes the civil union between a man and a woman under state laws.
+Kentucky recognizes the civil union between men and women under state laws.
 However, the state also allows couples to petition the judiciary for a divorce or annulment; either action restores both parties to their premarital social status.
-Court administrators also keep records regarding marriages, divorces, and annulments that happen within state jurisdiction.
-These records are available to the public unless the court or a statute states otherwise.
+Court administrators typically keep records regarding marriages, divorces, and annulments within the state jurisdiction.
+These records are generally available to the public unless the court or a statute states otherwise.

 What is a Kentucky Divorce Decree?